miguelvelezmj25/density-converter/README.md

 # Density Converter
-Program to convert images to specific formats and sizes.
+Program to convert images to specific formats, dimensions, and sizes.

 **Input:** Image file.